-The changes in status of lot 01 are also illustrated in FIG. for selected times and corresponding bidding events 7 during the Auction.
-FIG. 7A shows a time line for lot 01, with the bid event letters corresponding to the bids in FIG. 8.
+The changes in status of lot 01 are also illustrated in FIG. 7 for selected times and corresponding bidding events during the Auction.
+FIG. 7A shows a time line for lot 01, with the bid event letters corresponding to the bids in FIG. 65 8.

-This Auction employs a decision rule to trigger overtime time interval t before the scheduled close, reschedule the close to occur later by one time interval t."
+This Auction employs a decision rule to trigger overtime that can be stated: "when a low bid is submitted during a first time interval t before the scheduled close, reschedule the close to occur later by one time interval t."
 Thus, for a time interval t of one minute, a scheduled closing time of 10:30 is extended to 10:31 if overtime is triggered.